2022IsHere/Embedded-linux/lab2/README.md

 ## Lab assignment

+First, make sure that the existing demo code compiles and runs as above.

+You did a test run for native compilation in lab1.
+Your task is to cross-compile that code for raspi.
+- Replace existing demo code with your lab1 code
+- Open another raspi terminal to `tail -f` your code output
+- Debug and test
+- commit to local repo, and push to your TUAS gitlab repo

+Where is the executable located (file path) in VM and in raspi?

-After checking that you can get the debugger working proceed to [lab assignment](Compilation_process_and_libraries.md)
+After checking that you can get the debugger working proceed to [cross-compilation and libraries](Compilation_process_and_libraries.md)

 ## Some references